 The Change Foundation. (n.d.).
 Ontario's Young Carers.
 Retrieved from https://changefoundation.ca/ontarios-young-carers/

-We would like to thank Michelle Lewis and the Young Carers Association for some of the photographs utilized in this story.
+We would like to thank Michelle Lewis and the Young Carers Association for the photographs utilized throughout this story.